localstack/docs/content/en/user-guide/aws/dynamodb/index.md

 {{< /command >}}

 {{< alert title="Warning" color="warning">}}
-When describing global tables, all replica regions including the currently queried one will be returned.
+When describing global tables, the current table is treated as a replica.
+Consequently, replicas will include the currently queried region also.
 {{< /alert >}}

 {{< command >}}